“Planning a consistent, productive sales schedule when working from home is so easy.” — No one ever

 When are you the most productive?
 What kind of morning schedule gets you ready for an active day?
 What are your ideal start and stop times?
 How long should your lunch hour be?

-Now over to you.
+Now, over to you.
 How do you schedule your work day?
-What works for you, what are you struggling with?
-Any tips you can share?
+What works for you?
+What are you struggling with?
+Do you have any tips you can share?
 Let me know on LinkedIn!

 Want a glimpse at the sales platform that’s helping remote sales teams around the world crush their goals and boost performance?
 Try Close for 14 days without cost (we won’t even ask you for your credit card).